stuycs-gh-classrooms/nxtm-p01-pd10-the-chainsaw-man-church/README.md

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS YOU
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - xcor
+  - ycor
+  - mouse point
+  - hitbox
+  - hp
 - METHODS
+  - display
+  - movement
+  - click
+  - hp
+  - hitbox
+  - restart
+  - parry

+CLASS ENEMIES
+- Instance variables:
+  - xcor
+  - ycor
+  - shoot
+  - hp
+  - hitbox
-  - LIST METHODS HERE
+- METHODS
+  - display

-CLASS NAME1
+CLASS BULLETS
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS